AdamUWA/capstone/report-long.md

 ## Tasks

-My role was team leader...

-My research...
+My role was team leader.
+In this capcity I administered all aspects of the project development; acted as the primary client liaison (REF); and my research informed the proposal presented to and accepted by our client (REF).
+The approach I took was to delineate the requisite **work** as follows:

+1. Research and review
+2. System design
+3. System implementation
-I designed, implemented, and tested the entire application architecture end to end.

-I utilised generated code sparingly, preferring to leverage library/API documentation and traditional programming techniques of writing, testing, and debugging in conjuction with intuition lead trial and error.
+Each component of the **work** laid the groundwork for the next.
+Focusing specifically on the third component, I designed, implemented, and tested the entire application architecture end to end (see coroner).
+Writing all of the necessary software modules, managing dependencies, and creating and configuring the virtual environment in which the application is deployed on the local system.
+During this development I utilised generated code sparingly, preferring to leverage library/API documentation and traditional programming techniques of writing, testing, and debugging in conjuction with intuition lead trial and error.

+Finally, I provided instruction and guidance to all team members regarding all aspects of the project not limited strictly to technical matters.

 ## Methods & Results